 Urge Governor Cuomo to Sign the Child Care Task Force Bill

-Child Care Resources of Rockland is one of 27 signatories on the following statement which thanks New York's legislative leaders for passing legislation to establish a bipartisan Child Care Availability Task Force and urges Governor Cuomo to sign the bill.
+Child Care Resources of Rockland is one of 27 signatories on a statement which thanks New York's legislative leaders for passing legislation to establish a bipartisan Child Care Availability Task Force and urges Governor Cuomo to sign the bill.

 Winning Beginning NY is the state’s early care and learning coalition.
 It supports investments and policies that move New York State toward a comprehensive early learning system.
 Winning Beginning NY believes that in this time of fiscal crisis our State must preserve, protect, and increase access to high-quality early care and learning programs.
 These programs, all of equal priority, are essential for children's success and our State's economic recovery.Read the 2015-2016 Legislative Agenda here.